-The state of Victoria, in the south east of Australia, is similar to many western nations in that the use of electricity from centralized electricity generators on the grid is on the wane, as illustrated in the graph below.
-Electricity consumption is down 17% compared with 2008 levels, and peak demand also seems to be on a downward trend.
+The state of Victoria, in the south east of Australia, is similar to many western nations in that the use of electricity from centralized electricity generators on the grid is on the wane, as illustrated in the graph below, and is a leading cause of emissions reduction.
+Electricity consumption is down 17% compared with 2008 levels – with corresponding emissions reduction, and peak demand also seems to be on a downward trend.
 This is due to energy efficiency, rooftop solar, and a decline in manufacturing.

 Yet the future is bright for this commodity whose consumption has been going south.
 And the really big opportunity may well be down south.

 Electric cars will increased the demand for electricity

 Whilst they aren’t here yet in a big way, electric cars are coming (as those in the Tesla Model 3 queue keep telling you), with most of the the major automakers now firmly committed to electrification.
 Consuming somewhere between 15 to 20 kWh of electricity per 100kms, an electric car traveling 12,000 kms a year will require around 7 kWh of electricity per day to charge it.
 In Victoria that represents around one third of a typical household’s electricity usage.

 Whilst energy efficiency and rooftop solar will continue to make inroads, as electric cars roll out and home chargers are installed, its hard to see grid electricity use continuing to decline at the rate it has, whether in Australia or in Austria.
 An emissions reduction challenge will be ensuring that energy is sourced from renewable sources.

 In temperature and cool climates, the switch from natural gas, coal and oil to renewable electricity for heating will massively increase electricity demand